Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Results

+Figure~\ref{fig:lolo_combined} shows that, in both adaptation settings, \textbf{LOLO remains competitive with cross-lingual evaluation but does not outperform it on average}: cross-lingual training retains a small, persistent advantage, indicating that direct exposure to the target language still provides useful information.
+Language-wise, LOLO outperforms cross-lingual for a subset of languages, most clearly \textit{Tamil}, with smaller gains for \textit{Kannada} and \textit{Bhojpuri}, and for \textit{Punjabi} under projection+fine-tuning, suggesting multilingual transfer can generalise well even without target-language training data.
+Cross-lingual instead remains clearly stronger for \textit{Haryanvi} and \textit{Gujarati}, indicating these languages benefit more from direct target-language exposure.
+The LOLO--cross-lingual gap is also small and unstable rather than monotonic across shot sizes, so target-language exclusion is neither uniformly harmful nor systematically beneficial.

-We therefore interpret LOLO not as a stronger alternative to cross-lingual training, but as a \textbf{transfer analysis} that quantifies how much the system depends on target-language supervision.
-The fact that LOLO remains close to cross-lingual performance in both settings supports the claim that the model learns partially language-agnostic representations of abusive speech.
-At the same time, the persistent average advantage of cross-lingual training indicates that transfer is meaningful but incomplete.
-A future study, in association with linguists and para-linguists with respect to language families, can reveal hidden associations, which could potentially be a follow-up work.
+LOLO is best interpreted not as a stronger alternative to cross-lingual training but as a \textbf{transfer analysis}: the small size of the LOLO--cross-lingual gap is itself evidence that the model learns partially language-agnostic representations of abusive speech, since excluding the target language from training costs little.
+The persistent, if small, average advantage of cross-lingual training indicates that this transfer is meaningful but incomplete, with the balance between transferable and language-specific information varying across languages.